Chickweed Stellaria media Greater Stitchwort S. holostea

 Chickweed traditionally is a herb well known for its use as a poultice (a dressing for wounds) along with groundsel ( Senecio vulgaris- prized as a poultice since Saxon times!).
 Both herbs will help wash and soothe wounds when applied directly to them.

 Chickweed is an annual, a bright green lush plant growing on cultivated rich soils.
 A single line of hair (good ID point) runs the full length of the stem where it acts as a gulley to collect dew for times of drought.
 The name chickweed comes from the fact it can be used as food for chickens, goslings and other caged birds.

-The stitchworts are perennial and are more striking than chickweed as they grow more upright with larger flowers.
-As the name suggests they are an old remedy for stitches and other similar muscular pains in your side.
+The stitchworts which are related to chickweed are perennial and are more striking than chickweed as they grow more upright with larger flowers.
+As the name suggests they are an old remedy for stitches and other similar muscular pains.

 Greater stitchwort’s Welsh name tells us its used as a herb for shingles.
 The plant is especially used for this complaint when mixed with wood sage and navelwort.

 If you would like to support our work and go even more deeply into Nature Connection please become a member and have exclusive access to our online course.
 Wishing you all well.

 Join me to explore the flora of the British Isles on this blog.
 My intention is to attempt to capture the unique quality and beauty of each species of flower, tree or shrub.
 For every species featured I will be growing many more wildflowers to celebrate the joy of their existence, their intrinsic conservation value and bewildering array of uses.
 For nearly 30 years I have noted, studied and explored wildflowers in the field much to the patience of the walker beside me.
 To share this passion is a heartfelt plea to respect, preserve and care for all British Wildflowers no matter how common they seem.